 - Advanced Degrees:BA Mass Communications, Abilene Christian University, Abilene, TX

 - MA: Biblical and Related Studies, Abilene Christian University, Abilene, TX

 - Positions Held:Associate Minister, Central Church of Christ, Miami, FL

 Church Planting Missionary, Rio de Janeiro, Brazil

-- Currently serving as Senior Minister, Oak Hills Church, San Antonio, TX
+- Currently serving as a Preaching Minister of Oak Hills Church, San Antonio, TX

 To meet Max in person: Max greets visitors between worship services at Oak Hills Church in San Antonio, TX, when he is preaching.
 Please check the church preaching schedule or call the church office at (210) 698-6868 to confirm the dates you plan to visit.
 Any published speaking engagement or preaching date is subject to last minute change without notice.
 For worship times, directions, and schedule, visit the Oak Hills website: oakhillschurch.com.

 About Max’s speaking schedule: Visit the Oak Hills Church website to view Max’s preaching schedule.
 For information on Max’s speaking engagements away from Oak Hills, visit the events calendar on MaxLucado.com.